wp-plugins/formidable/readme.txt

 * PRO: Added [entry_count] for use in custom displays
 * PRO: Allow a blank option for multiselect data from entries fields when set to autocomplete
 * PRO: Adjust imported created and updated times from server setting to UTC
+* PRO: Switch time field generation from javascript to php

 = 1.07.01 =
 * Added for attribute to labels for newly created fields